George-Spanos/George-Spanos/README.md

 ![](https://komarev.com/ghpvc/?username=George-Spanos)

-I am George Spanos, a Software Engineer with 6+ years of experience in creating useful applications from Start Ups to Enterprises.
+I am George Spanos, a Software Engineer with 6+ years of experience in creating (usually) meaningful software for Start Ups to Enterprises.

 For most of my career I've been working with greek enterprises in the fields of banking, insurance and energy sectors.
 I've been mostly a UI oriented Software Engineer, heavily relying on User Experience prisciples.
 Having worked with multiple technologies, my tech stack is quite versatile, making use of multiple patterns and practices I've learnt from different Languages/Frameworks over the years.